 - Get a relative or friend to help you.

-Both very hot and very cold weather can be dangerous for the elderly.
+Very hot and very cold weather can be equally dangerous for elderly people.
 This is the case even if you stay inside and away from the heat or frost.
-There are plenty of things you can do at home to ensure that you remain cool during the summer, and toasty during the winter.
+However, there are plenty of things you can do at home to remain cool during the summer and toasty during the winter.

-Heat waves can cause dehydration, heat strokes and overheating.
-It is particularly dangerous for those who suffer from heart or breathing problems.
-First of all you should get out of the sun and into the comfort of your home.
-Next, follow some of these simple tips:
+Heatwaves can cause dehydration, heat strokes, and overheating.
+High temperatures are particularly dangerous for those who suffer from heart or breathing problems.
+First of all, you should get out of the sun and into the comfort of your home.
+Next, follow these simple tips:

-- During peak sun times (11am – 3pm) shut your windows and pull down the shades.
-Open your windows when it is cooler.
+- During peak sun times (11 am to 3 pm) shut your windows and pull down the shades.
+Only open your windows when it is cooler.
 Keep your rooms cool by using light-coloured curtains and closing them.

 - Drink cold drinks throughout the day.
 Stick to water and diluted juice.
 Avoid fizzy drinks, alcohol and caffeine.

-Here’s some tips to help keep you and your home warm:
+Here are some additional tips to help you stay warm:

 - At night, keep your socks on when you go to bed.
 Wear warm pyjamas and use a hot water bottle.